Explore UCD

 Your graduation date depends on when you receive your final results and when students in your College will be graduating.
 Once you receive your final results, please check the conferring schedule to see when your degree will be conferred.

 Students must not have any holds on their account.
 Holds may be caused by outstanding fees or a qualification check hold on your account.
-In order to be eligible to be awarded with your degree all outstanding holds must be cleared.
+To be eligible to be awarded with your degree all outstanding holds must be cleared.

-If you have any questions about the hold currently on your account, please contact the Student Desk for more information.
+If you have any questions about a hold on your account, please contact the Student Desk for more information.

 Emails will be sent to all students due to confer approximately two/three weeks prior to the conferring date.
 This email will contain a link to SISWeb which you must follow in order to confirm your attendance at the ceremony and in order to generate and download your conferring pack which contains an information letter, car pass etc.